nimati/FCAlertView/README.md

             andButtons:nil];
 ```

+#### Using UIApplication Window

-##### Or just by presenting it on the current UIApplication Window (this will also bring your alert to the front so that keyboard or any other element don't cover it)
+This method will also bring your alert to the front so that keyboard or any other element don't cover it.

 ```Objective-C
 [alert showAlertWithTitle:@"Alert Title"